zucisystems/pageassetsize/README.md

         </dependency>

 * **BrowserMob Proxy:**
-	It can capture performance data for web apps (via the HAR format), manipulate browser behavior and traffic,
-	such as whitelisting and blacklisting content,
-	simulating network traffic and latency,
-	and rewriting HTTP requests and responses.
+	Browser-Mob Proxy captures the network traffic as an when the Page is loaded using Web Driver.
 	<dependency>
 	<groupId>net.lightbody.bmp</groupId>
 	<artifactId>browsermob-core</artifactId>
 	<version>2.1.2</version>
 	</dependency>

-* **HarLib:**
+* **HarLib and Jackson:**
-	HarLib is an open source Java library for the HTTP Archive Specification (HAR).
-	Read/write HAR files from Java.
+	HarLib is an open source Java library for to Read/write HAR files in Java.
 	HarLib relies on Jackson for the parsing.
 	<dependency>
 	<groupId>edu.umass.cs.benchlab</groupId>
 	<artifactId>harlib</artifactId>